Text by CLOT Magazine

-The label specialises in tape releases of experimental electronic, electroacoustic and dance-esque music as well as audiovisual projects on VHS tapes and is one of the most interesting labels in Poland.
+The label specialises in tape releases of experimental electronic, electroacoustic and dance-esque music and audiovisual projects on VHS tapes and is one of the most interesting labels in Poland.
 During these last five years, the Pointless Geometry catalogue has grown to include 36 releases by WIDT, Mchy i Porosty, Jakub Lemiszewski, FOQL, Fischerle, Jakub Gliński and Muka, to name just some of the artists.

-All the label entries are accompanied by a carefully designed graphic design, available in limited collector’s series, prepared by some the most interesting Polish artists such as Stachu Szumski, Sandra Sygur and Tomek Popakul.
+All the label entries are accompanied by a carefully designed graphic design, available in a limited collector’s series, prepared by some of the most interesting Polish artists, such as Stachu Szumski, Sandra Sygur and Tomek Popakul.

 And once or twice a year, Pointless Geometry releases an audiovisual project on VHS.
 These releases are limited to 20-30 copies.
-The team shares they don’t really make any profit on them, but they’ve turned into a small tradition of sorts.
-The whole topic of VHS recordings and analogue video is still interesting to explore and they get flooded with proposals.
+The team shares they don’t make any profit from them, but they’ve become a small tradition of sorts.
+The whole topic of VHS recordings and analogue videos is still interesting to explore, and they get flooded with proposals.

-For this mix, Pointless Geometry have included some tracks from their recent and upcoming premieres and from Pointless Geometry back catalogue.
+For this mix, Pointless Geometry has included some tracks from their recent and upcoming premieres and from Pointless Geometry’s back catalogue.

-What was the main idea for the inception of the project and ethos behind?
+What was the main idea for the inception of the project and the ethos behind it?

 Yet if we get our hands on an interesting proposal that’s either strictly club music or something acoustic, we’ll definitely take it into account too.
 Running a label is just one branch of our music-related activities.
 We organise gigs and other artistic actions, we co-run Radio Kapitał and we are performers ourselves, so the label is part of our broader activity, with its various branches partially overlapping and shaping each other.